Australian ska: 2010s

 The 2010s saw the formation of the Ozskas, a new band from Western Sydney.
 Bands originally formed in the 1980s, including The Allniters and Naughty Rhythms continued to play.
 The Allniters reformed with a new lead singer and a few line up changes, for intermittent tours.

+Sound System Records

+Formed by Pete Cooper of The Porkers primarily as a way to release music by The Porkers Sound System also distributed by other Australian bands and some international acts.

+Importantly for Australian Ska music they released Ska Skank Down Under - Vol 1, which was a compiliation of Australian Ska Bands from 1980 to 1990.
+And Ska Skank Down Under - Vol 2, with Australian Ska bands from 1990 until 2000.